 Step 1: Cook your gluten free elbows according to the package directions.
 Cook the pasta, then give it a cold water rinse to stop the cooking to prevent your pasta from turning to mush.

-You can use any brand but please make sure to cook your gluten-free elbow macaroni according to package directions since it varies greatly by ingredient.
+You can use any brand you like, but please make sure to cook your gluten-free elbow macaroni according to package directions since it varies greatly by ingredient.

 Step 2: Add your gluten free cheese sauce ingredients to a pot.
 I highly recommend using a non-stick pot for easy clean-up later!
 I use cream cheese, cheddar cheese, unsalted butter, heavy cream, and seasonings.

 Your melted cheese sauce is going to be thick and creamy.
 This will help the macaroni stick together better when forming your bites.

 Step 3: Pour your hot cheese sauce into the drained macaroni and mix well.
 Refrigerate the mac and cheese for 30 minutes to cool.

 Step 4: Take out your mac and cheese from the refrigerator and use a spoon or cookie scoop to make balls.
 Use your hands to squeeze each mix tightly into balls.

 Step 5: Choose a flavor of Milton's Gluten Free Crackers to use and crush your crackers by placing them into a large plastic bag.
 Squeeze out the air and zip to close.

 Step 6: Put the crushed crackers into a bowl.
 Put the scrambled egg into a separate bowl.
 Take a mac and cheese ball and dip it into the egg mixture.
 Roll around to coat the edges.